QuestNetwork/qd-messages-ts/README.md

 - Private Channels Extendable To Groups (background create and join)
 - Parenting (reply to channel and private messages)
 - Audio/Video
-- ChainLink Integration

 3.0.0:
 - [OpenAI GPT3](https://en.wikipedia.org/wiki/GPT-3) Integration For Suggestions, AutoRespond And Completion

-- Bitcoin Integration
-- Monero Integration
+4.0.0
+- Modular Crypto Currency Integration (presets for Bitcoin, Monero and Chainlink)
+- Quest Network Widgets (the quest widget lets you start quests straight from the messenger)
 - Share Screen
-- Quest Network Widgets (the quest widget lets you start quests straight from the chat app)